Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Results

 We notice that there are also peaks in the spectral ratios $Q(k)$ and $\tilde{Q}(k)$.
 The peak scales $k_{\rm Q-peak} = 14.9,\ 25.7$ and $34.9\hmpc$ for TNG300, TNG100 and TNG50 respectively.
 The power of the $\vu_\bot$ component drops rapidly beyond $k_{\rm Q-peak}$.

-According to the general theory of turbulence, the turbulence energy spectrum can be divided into the energy-containing range, the inertial range and the dissipation range, using two characteristic scales - the integral scale and the dissipation scale \citep[e.g.][]{Davidson2015}.
-In our current work, the peak scale $k_{\rm S-peak}$ can be treated as the integral scale, and the scale range $k < k_{\rm S-peak}$ can be considered as the energy-containing range.
-The peak scale $k_{\rm Q-peak}$ can be treated as the dissipation scale, determined not by physical but by numerical viscosity.
-Therefore, the scale range $k_{\rm S-peak} < k < k_{\rm Q-peak}$ can be considered as the inertial range, and the scale range $k> k_{\rm Q-peak}$ can be considered as the dissipation range of turbulence.
+According to the general theory of Kolmogorov turbulence, the turbulence energy spectrum can be divided into the energy-containing range, the inertial range and the dissipation range, using two characteristic scales - the integral scale and the dissipation scale \citep[e.g.][]{Davidson2015}.
+In our current work, we define the peak scale $k_{\rm S-peak}$ as the integral scale, and thus consider the scale range $k < k_{\rm S-peak}$ as the energy-containing range.
+We consider the Nyquist wavenumber $k_{\rm Nyquist}$ as the dissipation scale, which is explained below.
+As aforementioned, we use the PCS scheme to assign all the particles into a $N^3_{\rm g}$ grid.
+However, from another perspective, this assignment process is also a smoothing process -- it smooths out the velocity field at scales below the grid scale $\Delta_{\rm g}=L_{\rm box}/N_{\rm g}$, thereby eliminating turbulence at these smaller scales than $\Delta_{\rm g}$ while retaining turbulence at larger scales.
+In this sense, $\Delta_{\rm g}$ is the scale at which turbulence transitions into turbulence-free motion, a characteristic that is precisely indicative of the dissipation scale.
+Therefore, it is reasonable to consider the Nyquist wavenumber, $k_{\rm Nyquist}$, as a better representative of the dissipation scale\footnote{The Nyquist wavenumber, $k_{\rm Nyquist} \equiv \pi/\Delta_{\rm g}$, is $23.5$, $64.3$ and $137.8\hmpc$ for TNG300, TNG100 and TNG50, respectively.}.
+Consequently, the scale range $k_{\rm S-peak} < k < k_{\rm Nyquist}$ can be regarded as the inertial range, and the scale range $k> k_{\rm Nyquist}$ as the dissipation range of turbulence.

-Note that, taking into account the numerical viscosity, the effective Reynolds number of the numerically computed flow scales as $\sim$$(L_{\rm c}/\Delta_{\rm g})^{4/3}$, where $L_{\rm c}$ is some correlation length, say the integral scale, and $\Delta_{\rm g}$ is the grid scale \citep{Schmidt2015}.
-Due to the smaller $\Delta_{\rm g}$ and therefore larger effective Reynolds number for TNG50, this is the reason why the dissipation scale for TNG50 is the smallest.
-Therefore, the TNG50 simulation is less affected by numerical viscosity, and is more suitable for turbulence studies.
+Note that, taking into account the numerical viscosity, the effective Reynolds number of the numerically computed flow scales as $\sim$$(L_{\rm c}/\Delta_{\rm g})^{4/3}$, where $L_{\rm c}$ is some correlation length, say the integral scale \citep{Schmidt2015}.
+Due to the smaller $\Delta_{\rm g}$ and therefore larger effective Reynolds number for TNG50, the TNG50 simulation is less affected by numerical viscosity, and is more suitable for turbulence studies.
 In the following, we will use only TNG50 data for the subsequent work.

-However, it should be noted that when $k > 0.4 k_{\rm Nyquist}$ (indicated by the grey area in the figure), where $k_{\rm Nyquist}$ is the Nyquist frequency, the numerical effects such as smearing, aliasing and shot noise, are significant, the conclusions are not very reliable \citep{Wang2024}, and therefore we restrict ourselves to consider only the scale range of $k < 0.4 k_{\rm Nyquist}$.
+However, it should be noted that near $k_{\rm Nyquist}$, numerical effects such as smearing, aliasing, and shot noise may be significant.
+Therefore, the results in this scale range should be approached with some caution \citep{Wang2024}.

 Figure~\ref{fig:TNG50_velocity_globalwps_z0_4} shows the $z$-evolution of both the global energy spectrum and the spectral ratio $\tilde{Q}$ for the TNG50 simulation.
 We observe that the spectrum grows slightly from $z=4$ to $2$, but increases significantly from $z=2$ to $1$ in the $k < k_{\rm S-peak}$ scale range, indicating that turbulence induced by structure formation is increasingly injected into the cosmic fluid with time.
 However, the spectrum remains almost unchanged from $z=1$ to $0$, indicating that the turbulence is close to saturation, or that the injection of turbulence by structure formation is balanced by the transfer from the larger to the smaller scales and the dissipation of turbulence into heat.
 In the $k > k_{\rm S-peak}$ range, the energy spectrum is also enhanced from $z=4$ to $2$, but the magnitude of the enhancement is less than for $k < k_{\rm S-peak}$.